How the College of Marin Course Came About

 This inner work has helped me keep my own health stable and to even improve.
 This has resulted in needing less medication and fewer medical treatments.
 For example, I have learned to use my mind to self-convert cardiac dysrhythmias to normal sinus rhythm, reduce a malabsorption problem that had caused very severe osteoporosis, and recover from painful and debilitating Ankylosing Spondylitis, and even improve my lymphocyte count.
 I have managed chronic arthritic pain by learning to access the opioids produced by the brain.
 Medications have worked better than expected, and with fewer adverse effects, and I believe it is because I always imagine them working well.

-My daily personal practice consists of observing my breathing throughout the day as a mindfulness anchor.
+One of my daily personal practices consists of observing my breathing throughout the day as a mindfulness anchor.
 I also pay attention to my emotional state throughout the day, identifying the thinking that either created a particular emotional state, or resulted from it.
 I examine the pleasant emotions as well as the unpleasant; this helps me recapture the pleasant ones when I am not feeling well.
 In addition, my practice includes setting aside specific times to use my mind to effect specific physiological changes.
-Two to three times a day I spend 20 minutes engaged in a practice which has elements of both concentration-type and insight-oriented meditation.
-One of my concentration-type mental imagery practices involves imagining a specific physiological change, often utilizing very specific mental imagery in order to catalyze various healing mechanisms.
+For many years, two to three times a day I spent 20 minutes engaged in a practice which had elements of both concentration-type and insight-oriented meditation.
+One of my concentration-type mental imagery practices, which I still practice when needed, involves imagining a specific physiological change, often utilizing very specific mental imagery in order to catalyze various healing mechanisms.

 One of my other personal practices capitalizes on a conditioned response and placebo effect.
 I go into a focused, receptive mind state and imagine taking a medicine (including the appearance, taste, smell, and feel of that medicine) which has worked well in the past, and imagine it having the desired effects; doing this allows me to be able to get the benefit of the drug without the expense and side effects of the actual drug.
 At the same time, I imagine myself as vibrant and robust.